davegregg/socialization/README.md

 ### Setup

-Allow a model to be followed:
+Allow a model to be creeped:

     class Celebrity < ActiveRecord::Base
       ...
-      acts_as_followable
+      acts_as_creepable
       ...
     end

-Allow a model to be a follower:
+Allow a model to be a creeper:

     class User < ActiveRecord::Base
       ...
-      acts_as_follower
+      acts_as_creeper
       ...
     end